What does it mean?

 The name comes from the Sanskrit words chatur meaning “four”, anga meaning “limb”, danda meaning “staff” (refers to the spine, the central “staff” or support of the body), and asana meaning “posture” or “seat”.
-Here are pictures showing utthitha (extended) chatturanga dandasana and chatturanga dandasana:
+Here is a picture showing utthitha (extended) chatturanga dandasana and chatturanga dandasana:

 As you can see, four limbs really are supporting the staff of the spine!
 In one of the pictures, you can see that we have body-painted a teacher so that we can demonstrate more about the anatomical structure of the pose.
 You can learn more too – see below for details.